Testing & Grades

 Key Facts

 • Test length: about 2 hours.
-Administered year-round at Korean test centers.
+Administered year-round at test centers worldwide.

 • Most top US universities expect 100+ for competitive applicants; some require specific section minimums.